Design Challenges of the Winding Bridge

 The original plan by a previous developer was for a lift on the Finzel's side up to the bridge.
 However, when new owners Cubex took over, it was decided that this was all too complicated and disadvantaged wheelchair users and cyclists.
 Also, what happens when it breaks down?
 How do you maintain it 24 hours a day?

 The bridge also had to be sited away from the front of residential properties to avoid being overlooked and the height of the bridge could be not less than that of Bristol Bridge further along the river.
 In addition, the Harbour Master required a clear 20 metre wide channel to enable two rowing boats to pass each other and the structural bridge supports to be designed to withstand the impact from passing harbour craft.

-The solution is a stylish winding bridge which – subject to planning permission – will stretch the distance to 90 metres, to a point where Castle Park is only 2.5m higher that the Finzels Reach site, and therefore lower the gradient of the climb to a more acceptable level at no more than 1:20 across the entire span.
+The solution was a stylish winding bridge which will stretches the distance to 90 metres, to a point where Castle Park is only 2.5m higher that the Finzels Reach site, and therefore lowers the gradient of the climb to a more acceptable level at no more than 1:20 across the entire span.
 Clarkebond’s designs include the bridge supports with piled foundations into the harbour bed and a fender system around the supports to withstand impact from waterborne traffic.

 John Pavey, Director of Clarkebond commented, “In solving the challenges of this site, the team has developed an iconic design which complements and enhances the high quality nature of the development.”

 Click here for more information about the development and engineering challenges of Finzels Reach.

 If you would like further information on any of the above, or would like to discuss a project, please contact email@example.com